How long should sex last? Is longer better?

 3. Incorporate sex toys

 If you’re ready to climax but just not quite getting there from intercourse alone, try incorporating sex toys into your partnered routine.
-Not only will they help you climax, but they will be visually stimulating for others involved.
+Not only will they help you climax, but they will be visually stimulating for everyone involved.

 4. Try a new position